 1. The combination, with a clevis having holes at the end thereof for a clevis-pin, of a pin having a lug at the bottom adapted to pass through the holes of the clevis and to engage with the clevis when the pin is turned so that the plug cannot be withdrawn, and spring pressed movable lug at the head of the pin adapted to fit into the upper hole of the clevis by the side of the pin to prevent the pin from being turned, Substantially as and for the purpose set forth

 2. The combination, with a clevis having holes a and Co.
 The head C is formed, as the holes a and a’, of the clevis-pin.

-which gasket necessarily cannot make a tight joint when the pipes are variable in size.
+which gasket necessarily cannot make a tight joint when the pipelines are variable in size.

-An object of my invention is to eliminate the objections inherent to the old form of saddles and to provide a tight connection. irrespective of the size of the pipe. or the inequalities of the surface of the same.
+My invention aims to eliminate the objections inherent to the old form of saddles and provide a tight connection.
+Irrespective of the size of the pipe.
+Or the inequalities of the surface of the same.

-I attain the above-outlined object by constructing a saddle having a recessed pocket. disposed within which pocket is a gasket concentrically disposed relative to the open ng in the pipe. said gasket adapted to be brought into firm engagement with the pipe by straps straddling the pipe.”
-As in all patients, the pipe saddle patent expired in 20 years.
+I attain the above-outlined object by constructing a saddle having a recessed pocket.
+Disposed within which bag is a gasket concentrically disposed relative to the open ng in the pipe. said gasket adapted to be brought into firm engagement with the pipeline by straps straddling the pipeline.”
+Unfortunately, as in all patients, the pipe saddle patent expired in 20 years.

 Today pipe saddles are manufactured in almost every industrialized country.
-They are used in every major industry.
-Pipe Saddles can be found in commercial buildings, in the power industry, oil and gas, ships, and LNG plants.
+They are used in every primary industry.
+You can find pipe Saddles in commercial buildings, the power industry, oil and gas, ships, and LNG plants.
 Piping components are the veins that keep energy and water running through the heart of our globe.
 Pipe supports such as springs, clevis, constants, and variables are needed to make energy.
 The pipe saddle is what strengthens the whole system.